 Even simpler than paying the bills and mediating fights are the day-to-day tasks that my kids can’t do yet.
 They can wipe the dining table, put their clothes away, or clean the toilets, giving me time to buy groceries and cook dinner.

 Not giving chores leads to straggled, unhappy parents

-And assuming all the tasks ourselves is simply inefficient.
+And assuming all the tasks ourselves is inefficient.
 Imagine the boss of a company doing everything her employees can easily do, neglecting the high-level tasks reserved only for her.
 It sure isn’t going to make for a happy boss or a thriving business.

 Yet here we are, overwhelmed parents trying to do it all instead of delegating teachable tasks to our kids.

-And yes, there are costs or risks to giving kids chores.
+And yes, there are costs or risks to giving them chores.
 We might have to accept a shoddily-made bed for several months while ignoring the temptation to redo those sheets.
 A bowl might break in the sink, and—let’s hope not—a cavity might form on their teeth.